Questions and Answers for New Starters

 - If the government plans go ahead as expected, we expect the vertical tutor groups to return in September.
 This means your child will be in a tutor group with 7 or 8 other Year 7s and some Year 8 and Year 9 students.

 How many children are there in a tutor group?

-Year 7 teaching groups will have approximately 25 students in them.
+- Year 7 teaching groups will have between 20 and 30 students in them.
 Usually, vertical tutor groups contain a similar number of students